photoprism/photoprism-docs/docs/getting-started/faq.md

       o: "username=user,password=secret,rw"
       device: "//host/folder"
 ```

+Note that related values must start at the same indentation level in [YAML](../developer-guide/technologies/yaml.md) and that **tabs are not allowed for indentation**.
+We recommend using 2 spaces, but any number will do as long as it is consistent.

 !!! tip ""
     Mounting the import folder from a network drive that can also be accessed via other ways (e.g. CIFS) is handy